Pricing Your Home to Sell: Let Market Trends Guide You

 It’s helpful to have your agent take a quick tour of your home.
 “We’re someone who knows the area and has feet on the ground,” Boyer says.
 An experienced agent can see firsthand what specific features might play to your advantage and increase your home’s value.

 For example, the size of your yard and its amenities can entice more buyers nowadays.
-In our survey, 26% of buyers said having their own yard or outdoor space influenced their decision to buy a home last year, a perk that goes hand in hand with Americans spending more time at home, thanks largely to the number of remote workers nationwide tripling since 2019.
+In our survey, 31% of agents said that having improved outdoor spaces or garden areas is one of the biggest selling points of a house, a perk that goes hand in hand with Americans spending more time at home, with almost a quarter of the workforce expected to work remotely by 2025.

 Some other considerations that may give your home more credit: